MyBrainNL/mybrain-utilities/README.txt

 = MANUAL INSTALLATION =

-1. Download the 'my-brain-utilities' zip file.
+1. Download the 'mybrain-utilities' zip file.
 2. Extract the content and copy to the `/wp-content/plugins/` directory of your WordPress installation.
 3. Navigate to your WordPress dashboard, 'Plugins > Installed Plugins'.
 4. Find the 'MyBrain Utilities' plugin and activate.